-- The landscape supports 1076 plant species with 94 species of orchids of which three species are endemic.
+- The landscape supports 1076 plant species, including 94 species of orchids, of which three species are endemic.

 - Dry Deciduous Hill Forests: Found mostly in eastern and southern Similipal with steep and exposed slopes.

-- High-Level Sal Forest: Occurs in plateaus above an elevation of 850m
+- High-Level Sal Forest: Occurs on plateaus above an elevation of 850 m.

 - Grassland and Savanna: small patches found on hilltops over 900 m high.